 With missing molars, there is excessive loss of enamel due to overload on the remaining front teeth.
 Wearing out of tooth enamel leads to loss of vertical height.
 The loss of vertical height leads to the internal derangement of the temporomandibular joint.
-The video illustrates the problem of TMJ due to tooth loss and enamel loss.

 What happens if you lose a molar tooth?